 Business leaders of the 21st century are living in exciting times.
-Technology has never been so advanced and the most interesting point to note here is that the shelf life of technological advancements is lesser than before.
+Technology has advanced so much that it should come as no surprise that you can hold interesting conversations with your data.
+But, the most interesting point to note here is that the shelf life of technological advancements is lesser than before.
 All of them are becoming redundant in a short period.
 Everyone knows, and there is a disruption happening at each moment.
 But even amidst these exciting times, one question remains.

 Would all of this have been possible without data?